Harnam Folk Dance Ensemble

-HARNAM, The Folk Dance Ensemble "Harnam" (also The Representative Ensemble of The Łódź Voivodeship; in Polish: Zespół Tańca Ludowego "Harnam") – is the eldest folk ensemble in Poland.
+The Harnam Folk Dance Ensemble (alternatively The Representative Ensemble of The Łódź Voivodeship; in Zespół Tańca Ludowego "Harnam") is the oldest folk ensemble in Poland.
 It was established in 1947 by Jadwiga Hryniewiecka.
 Harnam meets in the Ludwik Geyer’s White Factory in Łódź.

 History

-Harnam was established by Szymon Harnam Textile Industrial Works No. 8 in Lodz.
-The first artistic director was Jadwiga Hryniewiecka and then her students: Sławomir Mazurkiewicz (1979-1990) and Maria Kryńska (1990-2008).
-In 1994 Maria Kryńska and Krzysztof Sitkowski founded a therapy studio for children and teenagers with Down syndrome and they worked until 2008.
-In 2012 Harnam and Krzysztof Sitkowski were awarded Silver Medal for Merit to Culture – Gloria Artis.
-Krzysztof Sitkowski (a Jadwiga Hryniewiecka’s student) has been artistic director from 2012.
+Harnam was originally established by the Szymon Harnam Textile Industrial Works No. 8 in Łódź.
+Its first artistic director was Jadwiga Hryniewiecka and then her students: Sławomir Mazurkiewicz (1979-1990) and Maria Kryńska (1990-2008).
+In 1994 Kryńska and Krzysztof Sitkowski founded a therapy studio for children and teenagers with Down syndrome and they worked until 2008.
+In 2012 Harnam and Sitkowski were awarded the Silver Medal for Merit to Culture – Gloria Artis.
+Sitkowski (a student of Hryniewiecka’s) has been artistic director since 2012.

 Repertoire

 The Folk Dance Ensemble "Harnam"

 Folk Dance Ensemble Harnam shows authentic character of Polish folk dance adapted to principles of theatre.
 Dances are with stage dramatization.